| Starting

 up the amplifying characteristics of the vacuum tube.

-Eureka (I think) in October
+Eureka (I think)

-create an emitter with enough electrons to make the thing work.
+of how to create an emitter with enough electrons to make the thing work.

 There is lots of research in this area using micro machined silicon